ammiranda/CS290/assignments/apiDocs/apiDocs/docs/index.md

 Content delivery networks are nice, but connectivity might be an issue and as such the desired code might not be able to be loaded remotely so as a result the needed libraries can be stored locally with the server.

+This can be accomplished by manually downloading the source files and linking to them using script tags pointing to the local file system on the server, but there is a better way.

+Twitter developed a package manager for front-end dependencies known as [bower](http://bower.io).
+It functions a lot like [npm](https://www.npmjs.com) where you would go to the root of your project and type 'bower init' which tells bower the root directory it will be writing its packages to.
+After initialization you can have jquery installed by simpling typing 'bower install jquery --save' which will install the jquery source into a folder called 'bower_components' and will write jquery as a dependency to the bower.json file.

 ###Simple Example

 ```javascript